 A natural question for advanced sensor network protocols is whether any additional operations performed by them affect the data loss rate, due to communication errors.
-We first evaluate the effect the packet loss rate has on the performance of the algorithms (Fig. 10a).
+We first evaluate the effect the packet loss rate has on the performance of the algorithms (Figure 8a).
 As the plot shows, the relative performance of the methods is not affected by this factor.
-Figure 10b shows the join output size as a function of packet loss rate.
+Figure 8b shows the join output size as a function of packet loss rate.
 Observe that similar number of results are detected by different protocols.
 Thus, the functionality of the protocols does not affect the result loss rate in lossy networks.
 On the other hand, even with relatively low packet loss rates (10%) a large percentage of results is not detected.
 This is expected, as the probability of a join result (or a component tuple in a join result) to reach the basestation decreases exponentially with the number of hops the message needs to travel.
-The reliability of the network can be increased if during the acquisition phase nodes request an acknowledgment from their parents when they sent data to them.
-Alternatively, multi-path routing techniques paired with duplicate elimination mechanisms (e.g., [5], [16]) could be applied.
-Intuitively, protocol DS is more appropriate for multi-path routing than AOB (or AOP), since (1) the amount of transferred data is low as only (rare) join results are routed and (2) the pruner nodes of AQP will be less effective, since tuples from prunees may find other paths to the root.
-A natural technique for improving network reliability is to introduce redundancy in message transmission.
+The reliability of the network during the acquisition phase can be increased, by applying multi-path routing techniques paired with duplicate elimination mechanisms (e.g., [5, 15]), instead of the routing tree [13].
+Intuitively, protocol DS is more appropriate for multi-path routing than AQP, since (i) the amount of transferred data is low as only (rare) join results are routed and (ii) the pruner nodes of AQP will be less effective, since tuples from prunees may find other paths to the root.